Creative Questions

 FAQ

-"Hey, Karl, I love in Dumfries.
+"Hey, Karl, I live in Dumfries.
 Can I just meet you and pay in cash?"

 Sure.
 Just send me an email and we'll sort it out. :-)